How to Select the Best Contact Centre Outsourcer & Create a Win/Win Partnership

 Do not let an outsourcer fool you into believing that they are the least expensive because their price per minute is the lowest.
-An excellent outsourcer partner will reduce your costs by helping you to eliminate the number of interactions, increase first call resolution, maximize agent utilization and provide competitive per-minute pricing.
-When evaluating the pricing an outsourcer provides, you should always consider their abilities to eliminate calls, increase first call resolution, and maximize utilization.
+An excellent outsourcer partner will reduce your costs by helping you to eliminate the number of interactions, increase first call resolution, maximise agent utilisation and provide competitive per-minute pricing.
+When evaluating the pricing an outsourcer provides, you should always consider their abilities to eliminate calls, increase first call resolution, and maximise utilisation.

 Rewards & Penalties

 Take a new approach to the way you pay your outsourcer.
 The pricing structure that you implement should reinforce your objectives.
 You can give some alternate incentives to your outsourcing partner such as giving a bonus for staying within a percentage of your sales and helping you control your costs; or penalise them for low first call resolution, therefore being partially accountable for the high volume.
 There are many different approaches to pricing and strategies that you can use.
 The key is to establish rewards and penalties that promote your objectives and allow the partnership to share risk.